In the guide

 • food safety management

-This area is covered by Environmental Health rather than Trading Standards, and is therefore not covered on the site.
+This area is the responsibility of Environmental Health rather than Trading Standards, and is therefore not covered on the site.
 Contact your local Environmental Health service for advice on these issues.

-In Scotland, food labelling laws are not generally enforced by the Trading Standards service, but rather by Environmental Health.
+In Scotland, food labelling laws are not generally enforced by Trading Standards services, but rather by Environmental Health.
 However, we have included In-depth Guides on food for Scotland in order to provide more comprehensive guidance.

 Back to top